 If you’re trying to sell your home at a time when interest rates are high, you may find that it’s a little more difficult than when rates are favorable.
-This is because there are fewer people looking to buy when high interest rates mean that buying a home is less affordable.
+This is because there are fewer people looking to buy when high-interest rates mean that buying a home is less affordable.

 Higher interest rates traditionally mean that the housing market is likely to slow down, which in turn generally leads to lower home prices.
 This is because, when there’s less competition amongst potential home buyers, offers are lower if they come at all; sometimes a slower market means that a home will sit on the market for an extended period of time before selling.
 When the trend is higher interest rates, you can expect to see overall home values fall at least a little, though different areas are affected differently.

 Current trends are showing that interest rates are on the rise, which could spell bad news for a housing market that has been booming for the past several years.
-With personal debt on also on the rise, a troubled housing market could spell disaster for homeowners in trouble who are looking to sell their home to dig themselves out of a hole.
+With personal debt also on the rise, a troubled housing market could spell disaster for homeowners in trouble who are looking to sell their homes to dig themselves out of a hole.

 If you’re looking to buy or sell a home, it’s crucial that you have an understanding of interest rates and what causes them to fluctuate.
 Talk to a financial advisor to understand what you should be paying in interest rates and to better understand how they impact the housing market and economy.